BerriJ/devenv/readme.md

 This will remove all unused images not just dangling ones as long as they are older than 10 days.

+When using this Image with the .devcontainer.json as a devcontainer a local volume `extensions_cache` will be created for storing container extensions between container runs.
+If extensions are updated in the .devcontainer.json this volume has to be deleted:

+    docker volume rm extensions_cache

 # Issues

 If you encounter issues or you want to propose a feature feel free to open an issue on [GitHub](https://github.com/BerriJ/devenv).